vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 ```

 ### Upload Harbor and Contour Supervisor Services to the Enterprise Registry
-Create a projects `sup-services`, with public access, within the Bootstrap registry to upload Contour and Harbor Supervisor Servics that needs to be installed on the Supervisor.
+Create a project, `sup-services,` with public access within the Bootstrap registry to upload Contour and Harbor Supervisor Services that must be installed on the Supervisor.

-The Contour and Harbor Supervisor Servics image bundle binaries that were downloaded in Step 1d, must now be uploaded to the Bootstrap Harbor registry.
-Follow the [steps 4 and 5 from the official documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-supervisor-services-and-workloads-8-0/deploying-supervisor-services-from-a-private-container-image-registry/relocate-supervisor-services-to-a-private-registry.html) to complete this critical step.
+The Contour and Harbor Supervisor Services image bundle binaries downloaded in Step 1d must now be uploaded to the Bootstrap Harbor registry.
+Follow [steps 4 and 5 from the official documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/8-0/vsphere-supervisor-services-and-workloads-8-0/deploying-supervisor-services-from-a-private-container-image-registry/relocate-supervisor-services-to-a-private-registry.html) to complete this critical step.
 While the official documentation refers to the `imgpkg` binary to perform the download function, the Tanzu CLI's `imgpkg plugin` performs the identical function.

 ```bash
 ## Sample Commands